uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/infrastructure/terraform/README.md

 # BEIS SEA Infrastructure

-This repository contains Terraform definitions for the AWS resources which power the metric gathering/visualising/alerting for the SEA application.
+This repository contains Terraform definitions for the AWS resources which power the log ingestion and metric gathering/visualising/alerting for the SEA applications.

 ## Set up